remkoboschker/grunt-app-boilerplate/README.md

 Under the hood, following projects are used:

 * GruntJS (building process)
+* Bower by Twitter
-* HTML5 Boilerplate (normalize.css, .htaccess and other "trimmings" :)
+* HTML5 Boilerplate (.htaccess, robots.txt and other "trimmings" :)
 * Coffescript
 * SASS
 * Handlebars